ansible/immutablish-deploys/README.md

 ## Rolling AMI deploy with pure Ansible

 You don't *have* to use CloudFormation's Update Policies to leverage a rolling replacement approach for intsances in an ASG, you can also do it with native Ansible modules.
-The current development branch for Ansible (scheduled for 1.8) supports this.
+The ec2_asg module in development branch of Ansible (scheduled for 1.8) supports this.

 1. New AMI is generated